ikartik00/Digital-Certificate-Issuance-for-Online-Courses/README.md

 ## Future Scope
 - Integration with IPFS or decentralized storage for certificate documents
-- Adding metadata such as grades or completion dates
+- Adding metadata such as grades or completion date
 - User-friendly front-end for certificate issuance and verification
 - Support for batch issuance of certificates
 - Role-based access control for multiple issuers